A bit about me

-Other feature scripts include, “Common Ground,” “There Will Be A Fish,” “Hair of the Dog,” “Four Eyes,” “Ain’t That A Kick,” and "Franny" (a pilot).
+Other feature scripts include, “Common Ground,” “There Will Be A Fish,” “Hair of the Dog,” “Four Eyes,” “Ain’t That A Kick,” "Franny" (a pilot), and "Seeds" a short.
 I'm currently working on my next feature project, "Invisible."

 In 2012, I wrote and directed my first short film, LAST DAY.
 This turned out to be the first of a trilogy, which includes OLD JUNK (2013) and UPSIDE DOWN (2014), which won an Audience Choice Award.
 My other short films are UPROOTED (2014) and WALKIN' (2014) and HANDS (2018).
 In September 2016, I wrote and directed my first feature film, STARFISH.
 The film completed post-production the end of 2017 and screened at film festivals around the country in 2018.
 STARFISH won an Audience Choice Award at Mystic Film Festival October 2018.
-It is currently available for viewing on IndieFlix.
+It is currently available for viewing on Amazon Prime and IndieFlix.

 For six years, I was Director of Development for Martin Scorsese's company, Cappa Productions.
 During that time I was Associate Producer and Script Consultant on two feature films: "Brides" aka "Nyfes," starring Damian Lewis, directed by Pantelis Voulgaris, executive produced by Martin Scorsese and "Deuces Wild" (MGM/UA).
 Prior to that, I worked at Universal Pictures (NY) for two years as assistant to the VP Production and managed the story department.